How Can I Detox From Alcohol?

 Medication-Assisted Treatment (MAT)

 It is never safe to detox from alcohol by quitting cold turkey.
-One of the best approaches is through the use of medications to aid is decreasing one’s dependence on alcohol, as well as managing the discomforts of withdrawal.
+One of the best approaches is through the use of medications to help reduce alcohol dependence, as well as managing the discomforts of withdrawal.
 There are several drugs used to treat alcohol addictions, and they are broken down into three different types:

 - Prescription drugs: These are also known as antagonist or partial agonist drugs.
 They either dampen the effects of alcohol in the body once taken or provided as a way to mimic the effects of the addictive substance but in a more subdued form.